Celebrating 49 Years

 American Agri-Women officially began November 14, 1974, founded by four state women’s agriculture groups which had formed: Women for the Survival of Agriculture in Michigan; Wisconsin Women for Agriculture; Oregon Women for Agriculture; and the Washington Women for the Survival of Agriculture.
 Kansas Agri-Women (then United Farm Wives of Kansas) and Illinois Agri-Women (then Illinois Women for Agriculture) joined soon thereafter.

-Today, AAW has more than 50 state and commodity affiliate organizations as well as individual members throughout the country, representing tens of thousands of women involved in agriculture.
-Throughout the history of AAW, our members have been actively involved and making a difference in legislative and regulatory matters at the local, state, and national levels.
-We have also been instrumental in student and consumer education about agriculture, having initiated the Agriculture in the Classroom program at the national level are integrally involved in national and state programs still today.
+Today, state and commodity affiliate organizations as well as individual members throughout the country represent tens of thousands of women involved in agriculture.
+Throughout the history of AAW, our members have been actively involved and make a difference in legislative and regulatory matters at the local, state, and national levels.
+We are also instrumental in providing student and consumer education about agriculture, having initiated the National Ag in the Classroom program in 1981, under then USDA Secretary John Block, at the national level.
+We continue to be integrally involved in national and state Ag in the Classroom programs still today.

 To read more, download “A Proud Heritage … A Precious Legacy.”